7 Reasons You Shouldn’t Learn to Code Alone

 No piece of significant software is built by just one person.
 So if your goal isn’t just to learn to code, but to be hired as a developer, you have to start learning how to collaborate with a team.
 You can learn to code alone just as you can teach yourself to play violin—but that doesn’t mean you’ll know how to play in an orchestra.
 That comes from playing and practicing with others.
 Learning to code with others doesn’t just help your learning experience—it helps the outcome.

-Whether you’re learning from a book or a website, a Mac or a PC, aor a university, whether you’re tackling front-end or back-end, Computer Science or web development—if you finish a lesson and simply can’t wait to get started on the next… you’re going to get through it.
+Whether you’re learning from a book or a website, a Mac or a PC, a coding bootcamp like Flatiron or a university, whether you’re tackling front-end or back-end, Computer Science or web development—if you finish a lesson and simply can’t wait to get started on the next… you’re going to get through it.

-I’ve: learning to program is hard.
+I’ve said this a lot: learning to program is hard.
 I don’t know many programmers who don’t have stories of hitting a wall and nearly giving up.
 There are some people who can push themselves through those tough moments on their own; but for many students, it’s essential to have a support network to provide motivation and accountability.
 Plus, you’re much more likely to learn something if you enjoy learning it, and being surrounded by other passionate students can have a huge impact on that.
-Whether you’re learning from a book or a website, a Mac or a PC, a or a university, whether you’re tackling front-end or back-end, Computer Science or web development—if you finish a lesson and simply can’t wait to get started on the next… you’re going to get through it.
+Whether you’re learning from a book or a website, a Mac or a PC, a coding bootcamp like Flatiron or a university, whether you’re tackling front-end or back-end, Computer Science or web development—if you finish a lesson and simply can’t wait to get started on the next… you’re going to get through it.

 If the end goal of your coding journey is to be a developer, that takes much more than just knowing how to code.
 You don’t stop being a developer when you clock out for the day; being a developer is a way of life.
 And a big part of that life is becoming an active part of a community of developers and technologists, all committed to learning from each other.
 The time to start engaging with that community is not when you finish studying… it’s right now!
 The two parts go hand-in-hand.